Ada-Developers-Academy/ada-build/lessons/04-terminal/assignments/folder-setup.md

 mkdir ada
 cd ada
 ```
-1. Create a new folder called "jumpstart" which will store all folders and files related to this Jump Start work.
+1. Create a new folder called "jumpstart" which will store all folders and files related to this Jumpstart work.
 Once the folder is created, switch into that new folder:
 ```bash
 mkdir jumpstart
 cd jumpstart